gridsim/semsim/README.md

 1. Synopsis
 ===
-SimSem is a building simulator developed for the SEMIAH (http://semiah.eu) european project.
+SemSim is a building simulator developed for the SEMIAH (http://semiah.eu) european project.

 2. Latest Version
 ===
-You can find the latest version of SimSem on :
+You can find the latest version of SemSim on :
     https://github.com/gridsim/

 3. Installation
 ===
-SimSem is a full python project thus as long as Python is installed on your system you can install it by moving in the root folder (the folder this README file should be) and run :
+SemSim is a full python project thus as long as Python is installed on your system you can install it by moving in the root folder (the folder this README file should be) and run :
     python setup.py install
 In some systems you need Administrator right to run this command.

-Warning : SimSem requires these packages to be used in full :
+Warning : SemSim requires these packages to be used in full :

  * gridsim
  * influxdb